Dark373/F1-2024-Theme/README.md

 Note that all custom images must be a 1:1 ratio between height and width.
 All images must be a .png file type.

+It is advised that the canvas size of your image is to be much larger than your image.
+Using the default avatars, try lining up your image to the silhouette of the driver (using layers) to get a perfect fit.

 ## GLOBAL VARIABLES
 All variables are stored in global_vars.json within the theme folder.
 Example of what variables exist: